linakay/projects/README.md

 original image is already equalized, the resulting image will be similar or identical.
 My code groups pixel grayscale values into sixteen bins.
-If the standard deviation of total pixels in each bin is substantially lower than the overall mean, the code employs a modifiied square root method of contrast manipulation instead of histogram equalization.
+If the standard deviation of total pixels in each bin is substantially lower than the overall mean, the code employs a modifiied square root method of contrast manipulation instead of histogram equalization.<br>
 Histogram.png
 Portions of the image contrast enhancement code were adapted and modified from the following sources: https://medium.com/hackernoon/histogram-equalization-in-python-from-scratch-ebb9c8aa3f23 by Tory Walker